issaceee/study-vault/Readings/Texts/Paper 4/Forster and Lodge, Howards End..md

 ### ch.
 25

 - “No doubt she had disgraced herself.
 But she felt their whole journey from London had been unreal.
 They had no part with the earth and its emotions.
 They were dust, and a stink, and cosmopolitan chatter, and the girl whose cat had been killed had lived more deeply than they.”
 (Forster and Lodge, 2000, p.
 217)

+- “His father accepted this explanation, and neither knew that Margaret had artfully prepared the way for it.
+It fitted in too well with their view of feminine nature.”
+(Forster and Lodge, 2000, p.
+217)

+- “She climbed up the mound in zigzags, and at times stooped down, as if she was stroking the turf.
+It sounds absolutely incredible, but for a moment Charles thought that she was in love with him, and had come out to tempt him.
+Charles believed in temptresses, who are indeed the strong man’s necessary complement, and having no sense of humour he could not purge himself of the thought by a smile.
+Margaret, who was engaged to his father, and his sister’s wedding-guest, kept on her way without noticing him, and he admitted that he had wronged her on this point.
+But what was she doing?
+Why was she stumbling about amongst the rubble and catching her dress in brambles and burrs?
+As she edged round the keep, she must have got to leeward and smelt his cigarsmoke, for she exclaimed, ‘Hullo!
+Who’s that?’”
+(Forster and Lodge, 2000, p.
+218)

+### ch.
+26

+-